ssrikantan/az-ad-app-integration/open-id-connect.md

 This Project Template also registers this Web API Project with Azure AD and populates the appsettings.json as shown below.

-### 2. Editing the Application Manifest to add Application Roles
+### 2. Editing the Application Manifest to enable oAuth implicit flow
 Edit the manifest of the Application registration above, to allow oAuth 2.0 implicit flow.
 This is 'false' by default.
 See below

 ![GitHub Logo](/images/appregistration2.png)